kimruddock/pawelgrzybek.github.io/_drafts/css-custom-properties-explained.md

 }
 ```

-## Difference between native CSS Custom Properties and Sass variables
+## The difference between native CSS Custom Properties and Sass variables

 Preprocessors like [Sass](http://sass-lang.com/) or [LESS](http://lesscss.org/) are fantastic!
-Variables known from these tools are not exactly the same as CSS Custom Properties tho.
-Variables knew from popular [PostCSS](http://postcss.org/) plugin called [cssnext](http://cssnext.io/) although use the same syntax as native CSS Custom Properties, behave exactly the same as those from Sass or LESS.
-They apply a static value to declaration during the compilation process.
-New native CSS feature applies a value to a DOM element on runtime and browser allows us to reassign it.
-Dynamic nature of this feature comes with list of the language facilities like media queries or cascading.
+The variables available in these tools are not exactly the same as CSS Custom Properties though.
+Further, the variables that are available in the popular [PostCSS](http://postcss.org/) plugin called [cssnext](http://cssnext.io/) use the same syntax as native CSS Custom Properties but still behave exactly the same as those from Sass or LESS.
+They apply a static value to the declaration during the compilation process.
+The new native CSS feature applies a value to a DOM element on runtime meaning that the browser allows us to reassign it.
+The dynamic nature of this feature allows us to take advantage of other language facilities like media queries or cascading.
 Let's have a look at the classic example that is impossible with preprocessors, but works fine with native CSS.

 ```scss
 $fz: 1rem;